 Good Gum Care May Help Manage Diabetes

-If you have diabetes, it affects your whole body — even your mouth.
-Don’t skip regular dental checkups.
-Along with managing your blood sugar levels, dental care helps you keep both your body and mouth healthy.
+If you have diabetes, even your mouth is affected.
+Regular dental care and managing your blood sugar level go hand in hand to keep both your body and mouth healthy.

 Gum Disease and Blood Sugar Levels

-When blood sugar levels are under control, it lowers the risk for other serious health issues.
+In addition to dental care, keeping blood sugar levels under control helps lower the risk for gum disease and other serious health issues.
 Along with diabetes, scientists have found links between gum disease and heart disease, stroke and high-risk pregnancy.

 To help manage blood sugar levels, eat a balanced diet, take care of your mouth and see your dentist for regular exams.
 Be sure to tell your dentist about any changes in your health.